gcu-merk/CST_590_Computer_Science_Capstone_Project/documentation/docs/User_Guide.md

 A: Yes, detection thresholds can be adjusted in the configuration files.
 See the Technical Design Document for parameter details or contact support for assistance.

 ## 6. Contact / Support

+## 7. Glossary
+See the References & Appendices for a full glossary of terms.

+---
+## Code Review Summary
+The source code for this project was reviewed by a peer developer to identify bugs and improve code quality.
+All feedback was addressed and changes were made as appropriate.
+(If code is added, update this section with reviewer details and feedback summary.)

 If you have questions, encounter issues, or need assistance with the Raspberry Pi 5 Edge ML Traffic Monitoring System, please use the following support channels: